 For destinations north of Whitehorse and for Alaska search for Alaska Direct Bus Line or Alaska/Yukon Trails.

 By Sea – The nearest port is Skagway, Alaska.
 If you arrive in Skagway on a cruise ship you can travel on the historic White Pass and Yukon Route railway to Carcross, where you connect by bus to Whitehorse (only available in summer).
 Some cruise and tour companies provide bus connections between Skagway and Whitehorse.

-Things To See and Do In Whitehorse
+Top Things to See and Do in Yukon Territories Capital of Whitehorse

-SS Klondike National Historic Site
+SS Klondike National Historic Site in Whitehorse

 The vessel used to take 36 hours to travel to Dawson from Whitehorse and four or five days to return upriver.
 In 1952 it was transformed into a cruise ship and retired in 1955.

 In 1966 the Klondike was moved from the Whitehorse shipyards to her current location and restored.
 Part of the self-guided tour is a 20-minute video that’s played.
 It shows historical footage from the 1930s of the wood camps and life on the ship.

 Note: The S.S.
 Keno in Dawson City is very similar to the S.S.
 Klondike in Whitehorse and is also run By Parks Canada.
 The video is the same. www.parkscanada.gc.ca/ssklondike